Last Updated on June 24, 2025 by George Pavlopoulos

 “The Art of Replication” explores a wide variety of replicated art.
 One of the most important contributions of the exhibition at Draiflessen Collection is that it showcases more than the artworks themselves.
 It actually feels like a journey in time, where different practices signified different approaches in art.

-Through this prism, the exhibition becomes a story of how the art world perceived art through the centuries, together with the needs of collectors and institutions.
-If you’re traveling in this part of Germany, make sure to visit the Draiflessen Collection: it’ll be a rewarding experience.
+Through this prism, the exhibition becomes a narrative of how the art world has perceived art over the centuries, alongside the evolving needs of collectors and institutions.
+If you’re traveling in this part of Germany, be sure to visit the Draiflessen Collection – it’s a rewarding experience.

-More art: Emil Nolde, Barbro Östlihn, Brothers Grimm Museum, True Pictures at Sprengel Museum, Linda McCartney
+More art: Emil Nolde, Barbro Östlihn, Language/Text, Image, Brothers Grimm Museum, True Pictures at Sprengel Museum, Linda McCartney

 Pin it for later